-Non-Genetic Risk Factors of First Line Anti-Tuberculosis Drug-Induced Liver Injury in Active Pulmonary Tuberculosis Patients: A Systematic Review and Meta-Analysis
+Non-Genetic Risk Factors for First-Line Anti-Tuberculosis Drug-Induced Liver Injury in Active Pulmonary Tuberculosis Patients: A Systematic Review and Meta-Analysis

 DOI: